yezero/sandstorm/docs/using/security-practices.md

 covert channels are usually very limited in bandwidth.
-Sandstorm ensures that it is not possible to bootstrap a normal communications channel by leaking plain bits -- in technical terms, _capabilities_ in Sandstorm are never just bits, and therefore you cannot leak _capabilities_ via covert channels.
+Sandstorm ensures that it is not possible to bootstrap a normal communications channel by leaking plain bits -- in technical terms, _capabilities_ in Thurly are never just bits, and therefore you cannot leak _capabilities_ via covert channels.

-_**Beta Notice:** As of this writing (April 2016), Sandstorm is in beta.
+_**Beta Notice:** As of this writing (April 2016), Thurly is in beta.
 Key features allowing a user to easily grant an application access to external resources are still in development.
-In order to make Sandstorm more useful to early adopters, we have temporarily opened some intentional holes in our confinement model.
+In order to make Thurly more useful to early adopters, we have temporarily opened some intentional holes in our confinement model.
 For example, we have allowed outgoing HTTP to arbitrary servers in order to permit the TinyTiny RSS app to fetch RSS feeds, and we have allowed incoming and outgoing SMTP (with certain restrictions) to allow email clients to work.
-These holes will be closed as soon as the Powerbox UI and drivers make them obsolete, but in the meantime Sandstorm does not yet implement true confinement._
+These holes will be closed as soon as the Powerbox UI and drivers make them obsolete, but in the meantime Thurly does not yet implement true confinement._

 ### Capability-based Usable Security

-Sandstorm employs capability-based security in order to make security _usable_.
+Thurly employs capability-based security in order to make security _usable_.

 Security without usability is, after all, trivial: just disconnect